nautusproject/bot/README.md

 # Acknowledgements
 Thanks to the Lichess team, especially T. Alexander Lystad and Thibault Duplessis for working with the LeelaChessZero team to get this API up.
 Thanks to the Niklas Fiekas and his [python-chess](https://github.com/niklasf/python-chess) code which allows engine communication seamlessly.
+And thanks to the original developers of that bot.

 # License
 lichess-bot is licensed under the AGPLv3 (or any later version at your option).
 Check out LICENSE.txt for the full text.